 But Pinterest users aren't very likely to buy your course if you link right to your sales page.

-Instead, create a mini sales funnel by linking your pins to blog posts containing useful, actionable information.
+Instead, create an online course sales funnel by linking your pins to blog posts containing useful, actionable information.

-Then add a call to action into your blog post that directs visitors to your online course or your email list if they want to learn more.
+Then add a call to action into your blog post that directs visitors to your online course or, much better; offer a free giveaway in exchange for them joining your email list.

 From there you can engage with them, build trust and eduate them on the benefits of what your course is all about before pitching it more directly.

 This will result in a much better conversion rate.